Teofil Kwiatkowski

 Teofil Antoni Jaksa of Griffins Kwiatkowski (February 21, 1809 in Pułtusk – August 14, 1891 in Avallon, France) was a Polish painter.

 Life

 Kwiatkowski participated in the November 1830 Uprising.
 After its suppression, he emigrated to France.
+He stayed in a facility for Polish war refugees in Avallon till 1832.
+He then attended painting studies held by Léon Cogniet.

+Kwiatkowski was a close friend to Adam Mickiewicz and Frédéric Chopin.

 His artistic work includes many images of Frédéric Chopin, including a picture of him playing at a ball at Paris's Hôtel Lambert and Chopin on His Deathbed (1849).
+He presented fantastic illustrations for Chopin musical pieces.